 You find soluble fiber in foods such as:

 Insoluble fiber, on the other hand, is found in things like:

 Although meeting your daily fiber needs is best accomplished by eating the right foods, taking a fiber supplement can also help.
 Examples of supplements include psyllium, methylcellulose, wheat dextrin, and calcium polycarbophil.
 If you take a fiber supplement, increase the amount you take slowly to help prevent gas and cramping.
 It’s also important to drink enough liquids when you increase your fiber intake.

 Drink Plenty of Water

-Shoot for six to eight 8-ounce glasses of plain H2O each day, but not always with meals.
+As long as your doctor has not restricted your fluids, shoot for six to eight 8-ounce glasses of plain H2O each day, but not always with meals.

 "Water just makes everything run through a little more rapidly," Bonci says.
 She suggests you drink it an hour before or an hour after meals.